 Up to twenty-seven hours of credit may be accepted in transfer from other accredited graduate programs subsequent to review and approval of course content.
 A maximum of 12 credit hours may be accepted as transferable credits for students who already hold a masters degree.

-Students wishing to request transfer of credit must their faculty adviser to discuss the transfer.
+Students wishing to request transfer of credit must contact their faculty advisor to discuss the transfer.
 Students must submit an official copy of syllabus for the transferred course.

 From the UALR Graduate Catalog: